InnerSourceCommons/innersourcecommons.org/content/fr/about/board/_index.md

     <h2>Le Conseil d'Administration actuel :</h2>
 </div>

-{{< board-member name="Isabel Drost-Fromm" title="Chair" image="/images/about/Isabel_Drost-Fromm.jpeg" style="section-first" >}}
-Isabel Drost-Fromm is Open Source Strategist at Europace AG Germany.
-She`s a member of the Apache Software Foundation, co-founder of Apache Mahout and mentored several incubating projects.
-Isabel is interested in all things FOSS, search and text mining with a decent machine learning background.
-True to the nature of people living in Berlin she loves having friends fly in for a brief visit - as a result she co-founded and is still one of the creative heads behind Berlin Buzzwords, a tech conference on all things search, scale and storage.
-{{< /board-member >}}

 {{< board-member name="Daniel Izquierdo Cortazar" title="President" image="/images/about/Daniel_Izquierdo.jpeg" style="bg-light" >}}
 Daniel Izquierdo Cortazar is a researcher and one of the founders of Bitergia, a company that provides software analytics for open source ecosystems.
 Currently the chief data officer at Bitergia, he is focused on the quality of the data, research of new metrics, analysis, and studies of interest for Bitergia customers via data mining and processing.
 Daniel holds a PhD in free software engineering from the Universidad Rey Juan Carlos in Madrid, where he focused on the analysis of buggy developers activity patterns in the Mozilla Community.
 Daniel serves on the board and is a Member of the InnerSource Commons.
 {{< /board-member >}}